-Kids are fully supervised during easy activity as they learn new skills and manage their funds for an extremely rewarding and educational day out.
+Kids are fully supervised during each activity as they learn new skills and manage their funds for an extremely rewarding and educational day out.

-An edutainment activity centre as well as soft play, this has a huge three story soft play area with ball pit and trampolines as well as a racing track, it’s one of the best that combines activities and free play.
+An edutainment activity centre as well as soft play, this has a huge three-story soft play area with a ball pit and trampolines as well as a racing track; it’s one of the best that combines activities and free play.

 Based in Umm Suqeim Road, Al Barsha 2.

-More than just soft play, they run playgroups, arts and crafts sessions as well as classes.
+More than just soft play, they run playgroups, arts and crafts sessions, and classes.

 Located in the Souk al Bahar and The Market Mall.

-Places to indulge your creative side while keeping cool.
+Great places for you and the kids to indulge your creative side while keeping cool:

 Cafe Céramique Dubai

-Found in Alserkal Avenue Al Quoz – Dubai’s home of art and creativity – this art community space includes a studio and workshops as well as DIY painting sessions.
-A family-friendly space and welcoming of newcomers there’s no age limit.
+Found in Alserkal Avenue Al Quoz – Dubai’s home of art and creativity – this art community space includes a studio, workshops, and DIY painting sessions.
+A family-friendly space and welcoming of newcomers, there’s no age limit.